ignacioparadisi/lovevery-messages/README.md

    - Create a RemoteDataSource with an HTTPClient injecting the MockURLSession into the HTTPClient constructor
    - Setup the data that the mock URLSession will return
-   - Trigger the getMessages() function in the data source.
+   - Trigger the getChats() function in the data source.
-   - Capture and validate the output from getMessages()
+   - Capture and validate the output from getChats()

 **Expected:** The data fetched from the mock URLSession correctly converts to the Decodable expected object.